Jonosenior/hangman/README.md

-# Hangman project
+# Hangman

 This is player vs computer game of [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) for the browser and Terminal.
 It chooses a random word of between 5 and 12 letters from the dictionary, which the player has 6 turns to guess.

-It began life as a pure Ruby program to play in Terminal, and then a followup project used Sinatra to create a webapp, which you can play [here](https://blooming-coast-46970.herokuapp.com/).
+The project began life as a pure Ruby program to play in Terminal, and then a followup project used Sinatra to create a webapp, which you can play [here](https://blooming-coast-46970.herokuapp.com/).

 Skills practiced:
+Web app:
- - Routing with Sinatra
+ - Creating a dynamic web app with Sinatra.
+ - Using sessions to persist data across http requests.
+ - Using route handlers to respond to POST and GET requests.

+ Terminal:
  - File serialization using YAML to save and load game progress.
  - String manipulation.
  - Object-Oriented Programming to create a working game.